norelinorth/norelinorth.github.io/_posts/2025-09-21-variance_analysis.md

 ---
+layout: post
+title: "How AI is Revolutionizing Accounting & Finance | A Deep Dive with the AI Assistant"
+description: "This article explores how the AI Assistant is bridging the gap between cutting-edge Artificial Intelligence, robust ERP functionalities, and core business processes, with a special emphasis on its revolutionary impact on Accounting and Finance."
+date: 2025-09-12
+author: "Noreli North"
+categories: [AI, ERP]
+---

+---
 title: "How I Built an AI-Powered Variance Analysis Tool That's Transforming Financial Reporting"
 subtitle: "The Open Source ERPNext App That's Revolutionizing How Companies Analyze Financial Data"
 author: "[Your Name]"